header

 Competition Fee & Novelties: Set by the Treasurer per Competition Day

-(Competition & novelty prizes will be determined by the treasurer, dependent upon the numbers attending)
+(competition & novelty prizes will be determined by the treasurer, dependent upon the numbers attending)

 (Maximum $10 per novelty)